Dealing with mortgage arrears

 Your lender has to give you at least 2 weeks notice in writing before they apply to the court.

-You can read more about what you can do if your lender is trying to repossess your home.
+You can read more about what to do if your mortgage lender takes you to court.